 Prof. Nancy Pachana

 Professor Nancy Pachana is a clinical psychologist, professor in UQ’s School of Psychology, and neuropsychologist who has received extensive specialist training assessing and treating older adults.
 Her main research interests include anxiety in later life, early assessment of dementia and driving safety and dementia.
 Among her many influential roles, she is the National Convener of the Australian Psychological Society’s Psychology and Ageing Interest Group, dedicated to furthering research and public policy relating to older adults in Australia.

 Prof. Geoffrey Mitchell

-Geoffrey Mitchell is Professor of General Practice and Palliative Care, and head of the University of Queensland’s MBBS Program at Ipswich.
-His main research interest is in the role of General Practitioners in palliative care.
-Most of Professor Mitchell’s impact is in influencing the conduct of palliative care in the community.
-He has had input into major policy initiatives at local, state and national levels.
-He also has an international reputation as a speaker in this area and initiated the International Primary Palliative Care Network.
+Geoffrey Mitchell is a former Professor of General Practice and Palliative Care, and former head of the University of Queensland’s MBBS Program at Ipswich.
+His main research interest was in the role of General Practitioners in palliative care.
+Most of former Professor Mitchell’s impact was in influencing the conduct of palliative care in the community.
+During his career, he had input into major policy initiatives at local, state and national levels and initiated the International Primary Palliative Care Network.

 Dr Kryss McKenna

 The CarFreeMe research team would like to acknowledge the work of the late Dr Kryss McKenna in the early development of the program.